Top Five Things To Do in Bucovina for the First Time Visitor

 Photo by Bucovina Museum

 Since you’re in Suceava, you can also visit the open-air Bucovina Village Museum.
-It’s a rare chance to explore traditional local architecture, installations and workshops where you can learn traditional techniques directly from local artisans.
-As few of today’s villages from Bucovina conserve their once traditional look, don’t miss out on visiting the museum.
+You’ll see traditional local architecture, installations and workshops where you can learn traditional techniques directly from local artisans.
+Only a few of today’s villages from Bucovina conserve their once traditional look, don’t miss out on visiting the museum.

 Meeting local artisans

 It goes without saying that the skills and talent of local artisans are a fundamental part of Bucovina’s rich cultural heritage.
 One of its most famous traditions, painting eggs, has become an art that goes beyond the Easter celebration.
 You can visit several Painted Eggs Museums in Bucovina, and we recommend you don’t miss the private collection of Lucia Condrea.
 She is worldwide appreciated and acknowledged as one of the most talented contemporary artists of the genre, and you can even see her at work in her museum from Moldovita.